 - it is impracticable to deal with individuals who have not identified themselves; and

-Sport Australia commissions and utilises up-to-date techniques and processes, which meet current Australian government requirements to protect personal information from misuse, loss and unauthorised access, modification or disclosure.
+The ASC commissions and utilises up-to-date techniques and processes, which meet current Australian government requirements to protect personal information from misuse, loss and unauthorised access, modification or disclosure.

 Paper documents are protected from unauthorised access or use through the various physical security systems that we have over our premises.
 We also maintain or procure up-to-date computer and network security systems with appropriate firewalls, access controls and passwords to protect personal information held digitally.